venmo/venmo.github.io/_posts/2014-05-15-testing-react.md

 As our client-side apps grew in size, maintaining and testing our Backbone views became a burden.
 React ships with `JSX`, Javascript XML Syntax Transform, which greatly reduces the amount of complexity that large views incur over time by providing a new way to construct your app’s markup.
 Backbone views rely on templating and selectors for inserting elements into the `DOM`, while React components are declarative.

-If your looking for more information on why you should consider replacing `Backbone.View` with React, check out [Clay Allsopp's](http://twitter.com/clayallsopp) awesome blog post- [From Backbone to React](https://usepropeller.com/blog/posts/from-backbone-to-react/).
+If you're looking for more information on why you should consider replacing `Backbone.View` with React, check out [Clay Allsopp's](http://twitter.com/clayallsopp) awesome blog post- [From Backbone to React](https://usepropeller.com/blog/posts/from-backbone-to-react/).

 Here’s an example of how both libraries approach constructing app markup.